Mastering AED Use for Emergencies

 Andy Cee

-Don’t interrupt chest compressions until the AED pads are applied and ready to analyze, thn you can Everyone must stand clear while the AED analyzes the heart rhythm.
+Continue CPR until the AED is ready for use Don’t interrupt chest compressions until the AED pads are applied and ready to analyze, thn you can Pause CPR for rhythm analysis, Everyone must stand clear while the AED analyzes the heart rhythm.

 Tina Hipkiss